Cecil Curle

-Biography
+Early life and education

-Born Cecil Louisa Mowbray, she was first educated at home before studying history of art at the Glasgow College of Art, the Courtauld Institute, and the Sorbonne.
-Whilst in France she worked with to explore and paint some of the cave paintings at Lascaux.
+Born Cecil Louisa Mowbray, she was first educated at home before studying history of art at the Glasgow College of Art, the Courtauld Institute in London, and the Sorbonne in Paris.

+Academic and Archaeological Work

+During her time in France Cecil Curcle worked with Abbé Breuil to explore and record some of the cave paintings at Lascaux.

-After returning to Scotland Cecil became interested in Scottish archaeology.
-She was elected as a Fellow of the Society of Antiquaries of Scotland in 1934.
-She excavated at Ness of Burgi with A.O.
-Curle, as well as at Jarlshof and on Shetland.
-In 1936-1937 she was employed by the Office of Works to supervise excavations at the Brough of Birsay.
+After returning to Scotland Cecil became interested in Scottish archaeology, with a particular focus on Early Christian art.
+She was elected as a Fellow of the Society of Antiquaries of Scotland in 1934, after which she excavated at Jarlshof and Wiltrow, as well as at the Ness of Burgi with A.O.
+Curle, on Shetland.
+In 1936-1937 she was employed by the Office of Works to supervise excavations at the Brough of Birsay..

-Cecil married Alexander (Sandy) T. Curle in 1938 - he was the son of the archaeologist A.O.
-Curle.
-During the Second World War they briefly moved to Dorset.
-As a result of her research on Early Christian Scotland, Curle (as she was now known) was elected as a Fellow of the Society of Antiquaries of London in 1943.
-In the 1970s and 1980s Curle published the find from her earlier excavations on the Brough of Birsay and followed this with the first volume in the Society of Antiquaries of Scotland Monograph series on a summary of the Pictish and Norse finds from the site.
+Her interest in Early Christian Scotland and art-history led her to focus on researching incised and sculpted stones of this period, culminating with a seminal paper which was published in 1940, during the Second World War.
+As a result of her research, Curle (as she was now known) was elected as a Fellow of the Society of Antiquaries of London in 1943.